iheartprinceville logo dark

 2018 – Starwood Capital Group (not to be confused with Starwood Hotels & Resorts, which is in 2016 becomes part of Marriott International) acquires the 252-room St. Regis Princeville Resort and major renovations are announces.
 Makana Urgent Care opens in Princeville.

-2019/21 – Starwood Capital starts a two-year, multi-hundred million, remodeling of the St Regis hotel with the goal to make it a world class wellness center.
-It is rebranded the 1 Hotel Hanalei Bay and slated to open February 15, 2023.
+2019/21 – Starwood Capital starts a two-year, multi-hundred million, remodeling of the St Regis hotel with the goal to make it a world class resort and wellness center.

 2021 – The Resort Group announces a partnership with Discovery Land Company to move forward with development of the one-thousand-acre North Shore Preserve, their 25th residential club community.
-The Preserve is to become a one-of-a-kind low-density residential community that blends seamlessly into the land while offering secret swimming holes, dramatic waterfalls and tranquil pastoral meadows.
-The Resort Group also acquires the Princeville Ranch and ranch lands from the Carswell family.
+The Resort Group acquires the Princeville Ranch and ranch lands from the Carswell family bring their total holdings to over 9,000 acres.

 Kauai is one of the most magnificent islands in the world, and the North Shore of Kauai is the most beautiful region of Kauai.
 With its lush landscapes, oxygen-rich air, blissful beaches, and self-perpetuating serenity it is easy to see why this magical paradise is called the Garden Island.
 And Princeville, a 9,000-acre unincorporated master-planned community, is the most northernmost settlement in the state of Hawaii, and its crown jewel.
 See the post on 5 reasons to love the North Shore of Kauai.
 Princeville does have a dedicated wikipedia page and this can be found here.

-If you have any information to add to the Princeville History please reach out to us via email at updates @ alecs127.sg-host.com.
-Mahalo.
+If you have any information to add to the Princeville History / Kauai History section please reach out to us via email at updates @ iheartprinceville.com

 Follow us on Social @iheartprinceville